Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 I didn't think about that.

-So essentially, this was the radicalized fringe of the Democrats, who had decided and had been really radicalized on university campuses uh to think that the violence that they would engage in would be justified, and that essentially it'd be kind of like superhero violence, as in they would punch Nazis and nothing bad would ever happen to them.
+So essentially, this was the radicalized fringe of the Democrats, who had decided and had been really radicalized on university campuses to think that the violence that they would engage in would be justified and that essentially it would be kind of like superhero violence, as in they would punch Nazis and nothing bad would ever happen to them.

 Unlike Captain America punching Hitler.